Windows 11 Bloatware Removal: Official Method in 25H2

 Does this policy remove apps for existing users or only new users?

 The policy only affects new user profiles created after the policy is enabled.
-Existing user accounts will retain all their currently installed apps.
+Existing user accounts retain all their currently installed apps.
 This is an important limitation to consider when planning deployments.

 Similar Posts